Hani Bagheri (Postdoctoral Fellow)

 Ryan O’Rourke (Research Associate)

 Ryan received a Bachelor of Science in animal science from the University of Vermont in 2014.
 In the Bandopadhayay Lab, Ryan studied resistance mechanisms in pediatric brain tumors and contributed to efforts to develop novel technologies to track individual lineages of cells throughout treatments.
-Ryan is currently a member of the team at Elstar Therapeutics.
+Ryan is currently a Senior Research Associate at Casma Therapeutics.

 Travis Zack (Medical Student)